There's something about the roar of a machine gun that makes the wielder want to roar along with it.

 - The Orks from Warhammer 40,000, the Trope Namers for More Dakka, love both violence and loud noises, something that leads them to attempt to match their weapon's in noisiness by yelling battlecries as they shoot.
 This is so engrained in Ork kultur that any Boys who do not engage in this behavior (i.e., shoot first then yell) are seen as sneaky gits and not Orky 'enuff.

 - Big Boss in Metal Gear Solid 3: Snake Eater and Solid Snake in Metal Gear Solid 4: Guns of the Patriots, although both restrict it to when using the game's light machine guns.

-- Pictured above, The Heavy from Team Fortress 2 loves to do this if you fire his Minigun continuously for long enough.
+- Pictured above, The Heavy from Team Fortress 2 enthusiastically starts yelling and/or imitating machine gun sounds if you fire his Minigun continuously for long enough.
 When he's not telling you to CRY SOME MORE!, that is.